 Eggs cause your cholesterol to skyrocket?
 According to recent scientific research, this is a myth from the past.

 The moral of the story?
-A functioning organism requires all forms of cholesterol molecules.
-LDL transports vital cholesterol from the liver to the rest of the body and HDL can pick up excess cholesterol.
-However, if there is an excess of LDL or an LDL/HDL imbalance, this initially leads to vascular deposits and, over a long period of time, to arteriosclerosis.
+A functioning organism needs all forms of cholesterol molecules.
+LDL transports vital cholesterol from the liver to the rest of the body and HDL can pick up excess cholesterolHowever, if there is an LDL excess or LDL/HDL imbalance, this initially leads to vascular deposits and, over the long term, to arteriosclerosis.

-Arteriosclerosis – the number one killer in the western world
+Arteriosclerosis – the number one killer in the Western world

 Did you know?
-When we talk about vascular calcification, we often mean the fatty deposits caused by the LDL particles.
-It's not just LDL that plays a role, but also calcium.
-Too much calcium in the vessels can lead to significantly more “calcification”.
-This is counteracted by Vitamin K2.
-Several studies have shown that vitamin K2-dependent proteins could reduce the calcification of vessels.
+When we talk about arteriosclerosis, we often mean the fatty deposits caused by LDL particles.
+But not only LDL plays a role, but also calciumToo much calcium in the vessels can lead to a significantly stronger “calcification”.
+This is counteracted by vitamin K2.
+Several studies have shown that vitamin K2-dependent proteins could reduce vascular calcification.
 (Halder et al., 2019)

-According to one of the world's largest studies (Global Burden of Disease), which was published in the Journal of the American College of Cardiology, cardiovascular diseases, which include arteriosclerosis, are the most common cause of death worldwide.
-Millions of people die from it every year.
-The authors estimate that up to a third of the population worldwide dies from cardiovascular diseases and arteriosclerosis is one of the most important factors.
+According to one of the world's largest studies (Global Burden of Disease), published in the Journal of the American College of Cardiology, cardiovascular diseases, which include atherosclerosis, are the leading cause of death worldwide.Millions of people die from it every year.
+The authors estimate that up to a third of the world’s population dies from cardiovascular diseases and arteriosclerosis is one of the most important factors.
 (Roth et al., 2020)

-High LDL values are a modifiable, i.e. changeable, risk factor for cardiovascular diseases.
-This is where the colloquial term used to come from: “bad” cholesterol.
-But researchers have only discovered in recent years why this falls short.
+High LDL levels are a modifiable risk factor for cardiovascular diseaseThis is where the colloquial term “bad” cholesterol came from.
+However, it is only in recent years that researchers have discovered why this is an understatement.

 Why is LDL cholesterol measurement so important – and at the same time prone to errors?

 The LDL particles are so small that they can push through our blood vessel walls.
-HDL molecules, on the other hand, are too large and cannot penetrate the vessel wall.
-Small errors naturally occur when passing through the vessel wall, which means that an LDL molecule does not get through the holey wall in your blood vessel and gets “stuck”.
-If this happens too often, “vascular limescale” is created via complex degradation mechanisms.
+HDL molecules, on the other hand, are too big and cannot get into the blood vessel wall.
+Small errors naturally occur when passing through the blood vessel wall, meaning that an LDL molecule cannot get through the porous wall in your blood vessel and gets "stuck".
+If this happens too often, complex remodeling mechanisms lead to the formation of "vascular calcium".
 The more LDL molecules there are in your blood, the greater the risk of these “natural errors”.
 For this reason, LDL cholesterol is used as a laboratory parameter.
-But it is not only LDL molecules that have this so-called atherosclerotic effect, but also the IDLs.
-These would not be “counted” in a measurement.
-This is the first “blind spot” in measuring LDL cholesterol.
-It's simply just part of the fat truth.
+But not only LDL molecules have this so-called atherosclerotic effect, but also the IDLsThese would not be “counted” in a measurement.
+This is the first "blind spot" in the measurement of LDL cholesterol.
+It's simply only part of the fat truth.

-LDL – Estimating and Measuring
+LDL – Estimating versus Measuring

-In a large overview study, different measurement methods were compared with each other.
-(Mora et al., 2014) Concordant and discordant measured values are shown here.
+In a large review study, different measurement methods were compared.
+(Mora et al., 2014) Concordant and discordant measurements are shown here.
 What does that mean?
-Let's assume your LDL cholesterol is an unremarkable 105mg/dl.
-As a reminder, this estimates the cholesterol in your LDL particles.
-You can now also count the LDL particles directly, then you get the LDL-P value.
-If this is the same as your LDL-C value, then it is called concordance.
+Let's assume your LDL cholesterol is at an unremarkable 105 mg/dl.
+As a reminder, the cholesterol in your LDL particles is estimated here.
+You can now also directly count the LDL particles, then you get the LDL-P valueIf this is the same as your LDL-C value, then it is called concordance.
 However, if your LDL-P value is significantly higher/lower, this is referred to as discordant values.

-But is it really like that?
+But is that really the case?

-This study showed that women in particular have an increased risk of death if they have discordant LDL values.
-In addition to the LDL-P values, apoB and non-HDL cholesterol were also compared as a measurement method.
-For all three blood lipid parameters, discordant values were associated with a higher risk compared to LDL-C.
+This study showed that women in particular have an increased risk of death if they have discordant LDL levelsIn addition to the LDL-P values, apoB and non-HDL cholesterol were also compared as measurement methods.
+For all three parameters for blood lipid values, discordant values compared to LDL-C are associated with a higher risk.

-ApoB – the better measurement than LDL?
+ApoB – a better measurement than LDL?

 The European Society of Cardiology also recognizes the role of ApoB in its 2019 guidelines and currently recommends it as an additional diagnosis in high-risk patients.